 Skip to main content

 Status: historical RFC.
-The v1 alpha surface is now published in @spfunctions/agent/v1.
-This RFC records the boundary that preceded the @spfunctions/agent/v1 alpha runtime.
-The alpha package now exposes a model-loop surface, sessions, hooks, watch primitives, and Cursor-style compatibility.
-The constraints remain: no endpoint expansion, no live trading, no CLI shell-out, and no hosted trace/session backend.
+The v1 surface is now published in @spfunctions/agent/v1.
+This RFC records the boundary that preceded the @spfunctions/agent/v1 pre-1.0 runtime.
+The package now exposes a model-loop surface, sessions, hooks, watch primitives, Cursor-style compatibility, and policy-gated live execution through the strict SDK tools.
+The remaining constraints are no endpoint expansion from broad /api/tools, no CLI shell-out from the SDK package, and no hosted trace/session backend.

 Current boundary